|

 Multimedia respondent feedback — online qualitative opens up new possibilities for the way

-qualitative allows the potential for the moderator and respondents to see
+allows the potential for the moderator and respondents to see and hear

-and hear each other in a multi-way videoconference.
-In addition,
+each other in a multi-way videoconference.
+In addition, respondents can

-clients to benefit from weblogs, video diaries, online ethnographies,
+benefit from weblogs, video diaries, online ethnographies, multimedia

 |